wp-plugins/crayon-syntax-highlighter/readme.txt

 2. Twilight theme.

 == Changelog ==

+= 1.7.7 =
+* Added plain code toggling and ability to set plain code as default view
+* Minor improvements to Objective-C
+* Fixed some JavaScript bugs in the admin preview
+* Fixed copy/paste key combinations.
+Thanks to http://wordpress.org/support/profile/nickelfault.

+= 1.7.6 =
+* Added highlight support for catching multiple exceptions in Java

 = 1.7.5 =
 * Removed jQuery.noConflict() from crayon.js.
 This must have been causing some trouble if anything used $.